-Every month, Testify brings five different storytellers to the stage to share five very different stories.
+Every month, Testify brings five different storytellers to the stage to share their stories.

-Meet the storytellers for Testify’s July show The Winter’s Tale.
+Meet the storytellers for Testify’s upcoming virtual show, All’s Well.